whoschek/bzfs/README.md

     bookmark' CLI, and attached to a dataset, much like a ZFS snapshot.
-    Note that a ZFS bookmark does not contain user data; instead a ZFS bookmark is essentially a tiny pointer in the form of the GUID of the snapshot and 64-bit transaction group id of the snapshot and creation time of the snapshot, which is sufficient to tell the destination ZFS pool how to find the destination snapshot corresponding to the source bookmark and (potentially already deleted) source snapshot.
-A bookmark can be fed into 'zfs send' as the source of an incremental 'zfs send'.
+    Note that a ZFS bookmark does not contain user data; instead a ZFS bookmark is essentially a tiny pointer in the form of the GUID of the snapshot and 64-bit transaction group number of the snapshot and creation time of the snapshot, which is sufficient to tell the destination ZFS pool how to find the destination snapshot corresponding to the source bookmark and (potentially already deleted) source snapshot.
+A bookmark can be fed into 'zfs send' as the source of an incremental send.
 Note that while a bookmark allows for its snapshot to be deleted on the source after successful replication, it still requires that its snapshot is not somehow deleted prematurely on the destination dataset, so be mindful of that.
 By convention, a bookmark created by wbackup-zfs has the same name as its corresponding snapshot, the only difference being the leading '#' separator instead of the leading '@' separator. wbackup-zfs itself never deletes any bookmark.
 You can list bookmarks, like so: `zfs list -t bookmark -o name,guid,createtxg,creation -d 1 $SRC_DATASET`, and you can (and should) periodically prune obsolete bookmarks just like snapshots, like so: `zfs destroy $SRC_DATASET#$BOOKMARK`.
 Typically,